Review of Sepia Restaurant

 Located amongst the corporate office buildings in the Darling Park precinct, you will find hidden gem Sepia Restaurant.
 Winner of countless awards, we’re not their only fans.

 Sepia boasts a warm, dimly lit, 1920’s jazz vibe and is cleverly divided into dining areas along with a more relaxed bar space.

 The bar is the perfect spot to to enjoy a pre or post dinner drink, or it is a worthy destination on its own.
 An extensive bar menu is offered, should you be seeking simply a glass of wine and a nibble.

 Take it from us, this is food you will be remembering for some time to come.
 After all, Chef Martin Benn has trained under the greats such as Tetsuya Wakuda and Marco Pierre White, so exquisite food should come second nature to him.

 We think Sepia Restaurant is really something special and we hope you do too.

-201 Sussex Street, Sydney
+Address: 201 Sussex Street, Sydney

-Phone: +61 2 9283 1990 or firstname.lastname@example.org
+Phone: +61 2 9283 1990

 Hours: Dinner – Tues – Sat – from 6pm, Lunch – Fri – Sat – from 12noon